cepdnaclk/e19-co227-Leaf-Colour-Quantifier/backend/README.md

 4. **Cluster Analysis**: After clustering, we obtain the labels and counts for each cluster.
 The clusters are sorted based on the count of pixels they contain in descending order, revealing the most dominant colors.

-5. **Top Dominant Colors**: The top N clusters (where N is the specified number of dominant colors) are selected based on their pixel count.
+5. **Top Dominant Colors**: The top 3 clusters (where 3 is the specified number of dominant colors) are selected based on their pixel count.
 These clusters represent the dominant colors in the image.

 6. **Color Percentage**: We calculate the percentage of each dominant color in the image by dividing the count of pixels in each cluster by the total number of pixels in the image.